Marbella Andalucia, Spain Travel Guide

 Consider boutique hotels housed within the renovated buildings of the Old Town.
 These places often retain architectural characteristics and a charm that connect you directly to Marbella's history.

-They offer an opportunity to experience the city's heritage intimately by means of their unique design and ambiance.
+They offer an opportunity to experience the city's heritage intimately through their unique design and atmosphere.

 When traveling with toddlers or infants, seek accommodations with cribs, high chairs, and child-proofing features.
 Consider hotels with supervised kids' playgrounds.